Python-GIS-book/site/source/back-matter/md/glossary.md

 DatetimeIndex
   An immutable array of datetime64 data that is specified as the index of the DataFrame.
 Can be used for indexing and grouping data based on time.

+DE-9IM
+  See {term}`Dimensionally Extended 9-Intersection Model`.

 Dependency
   Python packages are often linked to other Python libraries.
 These other packages (i.e. dependencies) are typically needed to be installed for a given Python package to work.

+Dimensionally Extended 9-Intersection Model Dimensionally Extended 9-Intersection Model (DE-9IM) is a fundamental framework in GIS used for describing and analyzing spatial relationships between geometric objects.
+DE-9IM provides a matrix-based approach where the rows and columns represent the interior, boundary, and exterior of two geometric shapes being compared.
+By examining the intersections of these parts, a detailed characterization of their spatial relationship can be achieved, including spatial predicates such as "touches", "overlaps", and "contains".

 Docstring
   A text string used to document a section of code.
 Docstrings are frequently used for functions to describe what the function does as well as providing information about input parameters and function outputs.
 You are encouraged to create docstrings when making functions as they can be used with the Python help function to show users how functions work.